Lapricode/robotic_manipulators_playground/README.md

 # robotic_manipulators_playground

-This is a python tkinter GUI for designing, simulating and controlling robotic manipulators, that also gives a solution to the obstacles avoidance problem.
+This is a python tkinter GUI for designing, simulating and controlling serial robotic manipulators (with open kinematic chains), that also gives a solution to the obstacles avoidance problem.

 The program can be run both in windows and linux.